 The reason you’re restricted when you’re in another country is that local ISP’s have to adhere to local laws, and if the Saudi Government tells them they’re not to connect any-one in the country to Facebook, you’re not going to have any luck connecting.

 However, a VPN establishes a connection with a private network that has an IP address based in a country of your choosing.
-So it masks your connection point, and allows you to connect to the internet through a provider in Europe, or Australia, even though you might be in Saudi Arabia.
+So, once you have found internet near me you can then use a VPN to mask your connection point, and connect to the internet through a provider in Europe or Australia, even though you might be in Saudi Arabia.

 It’s basically a middleman between you and the internet.